These Hexie Hot Pads are a Breeze to Make

 Hexie Hot Pads

-Instructions are also included for making hot pads from two-color triangles.
-Once you understand the construction process you can easily enlarge the hot pads into a table topper or place mats, giving the triangles as many layers as you want.
+Designer Sherri K. Falls from Little Bits of This & That also includes instructions for making hot pads from pieced two-color triangles.
+Once you understand the construction process, you can easily enlarge the hot pads into table toppers or placemats, giving the triangles as many pieced sections as you want.

 Click here for the free “Hexie Hot Pads” tutorial.